Iron Butterfly Calculator

 Short Iron Butterfly (Credit)

-The short iron butterfly is a net credit strategy.
-You sell an ATM put and ATM call at the same strike (short straddle), then buy an OTM put below and an OTM call above for protection.
-You profit when the stock stays near the short strike as time passes, ideally pinning near expiration.
+A short iron butterfly is built by selling an ATM put and an ATM call at the same strike, then buying an OTM put below and an OTM call above for protection.
+The put side (short ATM put + long OTM put) resembles a bull put spread, while the call side (short ATM call + long OTM call) resembles a bear call spread.
+You collect a net credit and profit when the stock stays near the short strike through expiration.

-The white line (expiration) shows the expiration P/L for the position.
-If the stock finishes exactly at the short strike, all four options expire worthless and you keep the full credit.
+The white line (Expiration) shows your profit or loss at expiration.
+If the stock finishes exactly at the short strike, all four options expire worthless, and you keep the full credit.
 As the stock moves away from the short strike, profits decline.
-Beyond the long strikes, you hit max loss—but it's capped.
+Beyond the long strikes, your loss is capped.
+This payoff graph highlights the iron butterfly's defined risk on both sides and peak profit at the center strike.

 Long Iron Butterfly (Debit)

-The long iron butterfly is the inverse—you buy an ATM straddle and sell an OTM call and OTM put to reduce your net debit and risk.
+A long iron butterfly is the inverse—you buy an ATM straddle and sell an OTM put, and an OTM call to reduce your cost.
 You profit when the stock makes a big move in either direction.

 Both are neutral strategies that profit from range-bound stocks.
-The iron butterfly has the short put and short call at the same strike (straddle), creating a narrower profit zone but collecting more credit.
+A short iron butterfly has the short put and short call at the same strike (ATM), creating a narrower profit zone but collecting more credit.

-Any short option can be assigned early, typically when deep ITM near expiration or when an ITM short call approaches an ex-dividend date.
-If the short put is assigned, you buy 100 shares at the strike price.
-If the short call is assigned, you sell (short) 100 shares at the strike price.
-If assigned, your max loss doesn't change—the long options still cap your risk.
-Only your position structure changes.
+Any short option can be assigned early, usually when it is deep ITM near expiration or when an ITM short call approaches an ex-dividend date.
+If the short put is assigned, you buy 100 shares.
+If the short call is assigned, you sell (short) 100 shares.
+Either way, the spread structure protects you—your long options still cap your risk.

 Chris Butler